Chapter 18

 If it was really left out in the woods for forty years, then it was understandable.
 Through the heat of summer with the winds and rain.
 Brutal winters freezing it in hale and ice before thawing it out again, to undergo the process repeatedly, then sure.

 I soon started to think of that old catcher's mitt and how wonderful it must have looked in the store when it was brand new.
 How it smelled and felt, and how it held up next to all the other gloves and machine autographed George "Snuffy" Stirnweiss bats.
-“Go, you damn Yankees,” I said aloud in my head with the crowd of that era cheering!
+“Go, you damn Yankees!”
+I said aloud in my head with the crowd of that era cheering.
 Like baseball cards themselves, it was the pride of its day to every young boy growing up in the heart of North America.

 Free to build hopes upon wishes was the adventurous heart.
 So chivalrous and true were those authors who made sure never to raise even the mildest blemish upon the tender skin of the fair maiden, who I could now see riding off into the sunset with her rescuer.
 The one who fought for her glory.
 To you, sir, I remove my hat and bow, but you and that young boy have long since withered away.
-To become as fertilizer for the earth.
+To become fertilizer for the earth.
 Salt to the sea.
 A better place, perhaps.

-One that beckons for my entrance. *That dinner I am soon to attend*
+One that beckons for my entrance.
+That dinner I am soon to attend.

 There is a particular area in our cord-like brains that allows imagination to fester, and at that precise moment in time, it must have been lighting up like an early Thomas Edison light bulb.

-These stories are best suited for dreaming, as I know all too well, for the only thing that becomes of dreams are tears, and the only thing tears are good for are to satisfy one's ailing conscience.
+These stories are best suited for dreaming, as I know all too well, for the only thing that becomes of dreams are tears, and the only thing tears are good for is to satisfy one's ailing conscience.

 As Peter began petting a ladybug that had landed on his shoulder, a bead of sweat rolled down the side of my face and neck.
-Feeling a wee bit restless, I decided to take my little Case knife and whittle my initials into one of the smooth trees.
+Feeling a wee bit restless, I decided to take my little Case knife and whittled my initials into one of the smooth trees.
 I began carving them directly above a faded World War II medal someone had nailed into the tree years before.
 Pete seeing this said, “I wanna throw mine on there too.”
-As I finished, Peter would carve his initials directly under the war god's helmet.
+As I finished, Peter proceeded to carve his initials directly under the war god's helmet.
 After muddling around for twenty minutes, we walked back up the cracked and broken stairs to the awaiting trail.
 Casually, we walked while listening to the peaceful sound of birds chirping and insects buzzing until we reached our 7th little place of refuge.

 The Esquires - I still love you